 Getting in touch with emergency medical services will protect you and others if you sustain a personal injury.
 Time is of the essence in these cases, and a prompt call just may save a life.
 Emergency medical professionals can also assess your damage and determine whether or not you need to visit a hospital for closer inspection and treatment methods.

 For a free legal consultation, call (404) 888-8888

 Once you have taken care of these necessities, you should communicate with other parties who were involved in the accident.
 When doing so, you should choose your words carefully.
 Try to avoid any discussions about insurance claims, damages, or other legal terms.
 Doing so will usually only make the situation more complex.
-If you are planning to get a lawyer involved, they will handle these discussions on your behalf.
+If you are planning to get an Atlanta bicycle accident attorney involved, they will handle these discussions on your behalf.

 As the National Highway Traffic Safety Administration (NHTSA) states, noncompliance with local, state, and federal traffic laws are a common problem in bicycle accidents.
 Improper yielding of the right of way, distracted or impaired driving, and failing to follow traffic signs are all widespread factors in bicycle accidents and other accidents.
 Motorists are responsible for behaving safely and legally and responsible for their behavior on the roads.

 When speaking to other parties, be sure to obtain their contact information.
 Also, obtain their insurance information in your conversation.
 Keep this information on file for a later date.
 If you can, you should also document the scene of the accident.
 Road conditions, inclement weather, and property damage may all be relevant subjects to photograph, as these can often serve as evidence once you get a legal team involved in your case.